linZHank/invpend_experiment/README.md

    run `roslaunch invpend_control load_invpend.launch` to spawn the model in gazebo and initiate ros_control

 ## Current Issues:
-- It seems ros_control was keeping exerting control to the joints, which maintains the pole not falling down.
+- \[Fixed\]It seems ros_control was keeping exerting control to the joints, which maintains the pole not falling down. _Set pid to 0, 0, 0 in config yaml file_